 After many decades of use and different owners we found, brown, beige, white, yellow… There was definitely a lot of prep work to do and a lot of hours of work ahead of me!

 So, I started with the first step and not the last: sand the top… I absolutely wanted to find the raw wood even though I knew it would not be easy.

 60 grit sandpaper (yes, yes 60… nothing less).
 Electric hand sander and a good 3 hours of arm power later, I finally had the desired result.
 I will let you imagine the state of my workshop which was literally covered in dust!

 For the rest of the piece of furniture, I cleaned thoroughly with Colorantic Cleaner and Varnish Remover to properly prepare the surface and I sanded lightly with my 120 grit sanding paper.

 Step 2 – We gave it a new look

 Then comes the fun part: painting!
-I brushed on three coats of Colorantic Night chalk paint, taking the time to sand lightly between each coat.
+I brushed on three coats of Colorantic Night chalk based paint, taking the time to sand lightly between each coat.

 Step 3 – The Final Touch…

 For the finish, I put a wallpaper in the back of the cabinet to create a WOW effect.
 I also dared to try, for the first time applying Colorantic Natural Beeswax.